alaouichemAI/Towards-Building-my-Drug-Industry/weekly-log.md

 I've automated other pages
 I've finished work on the SMILES generator
 Still working on integreting it with the activity models to get drug like molecules for every receptor
+## Week 30 – 2025-03-03
+I'm integrating the SMILES generator with the activity model I've improved the apps generator visuals and added the ability to process CSVs